airan-tw/azure_training/M1/Implement Azure functions/lab05.md

-## Exercise 5: Create a function that integrates with other services
+## Lab 5: Create a function that integrates with other services

 ### Task 1: Upload sample content to Azure Blob Storage